caution !! this is an initial draft ... these notes are on my server for safe keeping !!

 Father James died in 1852 but in 1861 Sarah and family were still at Springfield, Oldham but young James & John and the two girls now described themselves as 'silk cutters' ... perhaps now making velvet?

-James Fletcher (1832-1908) baptised married Mary Hall (1832-91) in 1868 ... a resourceful widow with two kids, one of the Isabella was my g-grandmother.
+James Fletcher (1832-1908) baptised ?? married Mary Hall (née Jones) (1832-91) 6 May 1868 Macclesfield ...
+Mary was a resourceful widow with two kids, one of them Isabella was my g-grandmother.
 The new family settled in Macclesfield where Mary had been living.

 The 1871 census reveals James with his new wife living at 108 Brook Street, Macclesfield with Mary's children William Stanley Hall age 16 & Isabella Hall age 14 ... but now with two brand new Fletchers, Ann (1870-) & Ellen (1871-) ... and interestingly next door at 106 Brook Street lived John & Sarah Fletcher and John's sister Sarah Ann.